spooozy/pet-phone-book/docs/ARCHITECTURE.md

         -   Call the `AddNewContact(ContactFullDetails)` method in the controller layer.
         -   The controller layer calls the `CreateNewContact(ContactFullDetails)` method in the logic layer.
         -   The logic layer generates a unique `id`, validates the data, and performs an `INSERT` operation in the DB.
 It then returns the complete `ContactFullDetails` object (with the new `id`) to the controller, which passes it to the UI.
--   Description of the data flow for the use case: a user can get all the stored details about a specific contact (follow lime or light green arrows)
+-   Description of the data flow for the use case: a user can get all the stored details about a specific contact (follow lime or light green arrows):
     -   pre-requisites: User is on the "Contact List" screen.
     -   action (trigger): User taps on a specific contact from the list.
     -   result: